Buying guide

 Pure Drive

-A powerful, lively frame for players who want easier depth and aggressive baseline performance.
+A powerful, lively frame for players who want easier depth, quick pace, and aggressive baseline help.

 Yonex